johnlpage/UniBench/reporting/template.md

 ### Analysis

+We see that we can write >100,000 1KB documents per second on what is a relatively small server, although with so many individual documents the overheads of indexing increase the CPU usage.
+We are also capped with these small documents by a combination of client threads and network trips with significant time lost to network latency.

+Once we move to 4KB documents, we are writing more efficiently, the CPU drops to <50% of our 4 cores, and the total MB/s being written rises to 125MB/s when measured as JSON documents.
+The limit if MB/s written and so the inserts per second drop proportionally with the document size.

+Looking at the resource usage, we can see we are not using 100% of CPU and are ony using about 33% of our available IOPS.
+We can assume we are not network or client CPU constrained here, so what is limiting our writer throughput?

+The answer is the disk throughput.
+With "Standard" gp3 disks we are limited to 125MB/s for any drive <170GB.
+This then goes up at 5MB/s per additional 10GB up to 260GB.
+Thereafter, rising at 1MB/s per additional 10GB.

+Out 200GB volume has a maximum write throughput of 125 + 85M + 15 = 225MB/s and
+this is what limits our total write speed.

-With small document, there are considerably more index entries for the primary key which we can assume adds some CPU overhead even when they are essentially sequential.
-The default volumnes used for these tests are AWS GP3 which have 3,000 IOPS and 125MIB/S write speed.
-As each inserted document needs to be inserted in the Oplog, the Write-ahead-log (journal) and the collection we can see that we are hitting this limit even though we are using only about 18% of IOPS.
+Each inserted document is compressed and then needs to be inserted in the Oplog, the Write-Ahead Log (journal) and the collection.
+We can see that we are hitting this limit even though we are using only about 33% of IOPS.
+Out 150MB/s of JSON becomes 450MB/s of uncompressed writes and ~225MB/s of compressed writes

+### Key Takeaways

+* It is important to think of write speed in MB/s not Inserts/s.
+* The limit to writes on Atlas is most commonly disk throughput — not IOPS.
+* Small disks (<170GB) are limited to 125MB/s, which is about 60MB/s of writes.
+* Each CPU core can write approx 60MB/s of data.

 ## Impact of client write batch size on write speed

 ### Description

+In this test we insert 24GB of data (6.2 Million 4 KB documents) using differing network write batch sizes to illustrate the impact batching writes for ingestion.
+We use 48 threads loading in parallel.

 MongoDB allows you to send multiple write operations to the database in a single network request.
-As of MongoDB 8.0 these can even be writes to different colleciotns.
-Conversely, when using simply insertOne(), replaceOne() ( or save() in Spring Data) then each document is sent individually.
-This not only incurs a network round trip per document but also needs each document to independently wait for durability, requiring a network round trip to a secondary and awaiting a periodic disk flush on the secondary and primary.
+From MongoDB 8.0 onwards these can even be written to different collections.
+Conversely, when using simple insertOne(), replaceOne() (Or save() in Spring Data) then each document is sent individually.
+This not only incurs a network round trip per document but also needs each document to independently wait for durability, awaiting a periodic disk flush on the secondary and primary.

-When you send multiple write operations in a single network call, then the cost of the durability is shared between all the documents; there can be a little overhead for a larger batch whilst waiting for the whole batch to be processed, this still results in much higher throughput, albeit with some additional latency.
+When you send multiple write operations as a single network call, then the overhead of the durability is shared between all the documents; there can be a little cpu overhead for a larger batch whilst waiting for the whole batch to be processed, this still results in much higher throughput, albeit with some additional latency.

-When processing single writes or smaller batches, you can use more threads/async toincrease concurrency, but it is still far less efficient.
+When processing single writes or smaller batches, you can use more threads/async to increase concurrency, but it is still far less efficient than even small batches.

-In this test we insert 24GB of data ( 6.2 Million 4 KB documents ) using
-differing network write batch sizes to illustrate the impact of not incorrectly batching writes for ingestion.
-We use 48 threads loading in parallel.

 ### Performance